 We got off the bus to buy The Times for Georgina to read on the beach.

-This became a theme of our lives where Maltese people don’t like to ask for what they want and make you guess from hints that you have no chance of interpreting correctly.
+This became a theme in our lives where Maltese people don’t like to ask for what they want and make you guess from obscure hints that you have no chance of interpreting correctly.
 It never ended as well as that first time.

 Since we were honoured guests, Maryanne wanted to cook us a special dinner and sent Edward to bang on neighbours’ doors and ask if they had any rabbits.
 He came back with a paper bag full of rabbits and put them on the floor in the kitchen.
 When the rabbits escaped, we had a fun time catching them and putting them back in the bag.
 A few swift whacks on the back of the neck and we soon had a delicious rabbit stew.
 “I think I am eating Flopsy” said Mike.
 The rest of us wiggled our noses the way Flopsy might have done if she wasn’t in the stew.

-On the days when the sadness became too much, I went out onto the tarazzin and played my harmonica.
+On the days when the sadness became too much, I went out on the tarazzin to play my harmonica.
 Georgia on my Mind was a favourite and I played the Billie Holiday version.